-Planning a Renovation in 2025?
+Planning a Renovation?
 Here’s How to Stay Ahead of Supply Chain Surprises

-Here’s how we keep our clients’ renovation timelines on track—without sacrificing quality, creativity, or peace of mind.
+We design our processes to absorb uncertainty—whether it’s a backordered tile, a limited-run fabric, or a shipping slowdown.
+Here’s how we keep our clients’ renovation timelines on track without sacrificing quality, creativity, or peace of mind.

 Clear, Transparent Communication from Day One

-We’ve learned that setting expectations early makes everything smoother.
+We’ve learned that setting expectations early makes everything run more smoothly.
 From the first meeting, we let clients know that some furnishings and materials may take longer to arrive.
 That way, no one is surprised if a custom sofa takes six months or a dining table faces unexpected customs delays.

-We also send regular updates, often weekly, to keep clients informed about order status, lead times, and any hiccups along the way.
+We also send regular updates, often weekly, to keep clients informed about order status, lead times, and any issues that may arise along the way.
 When told, clients feel empowered, which matters as much as the design itself.

 Faster Decisions Save Time and Money